Satisfactory Academic Progress Policy

 - To meet the qualitative standard, students must maintain a cumulative 2.0-grade point average (GPA).

-- To meet the quantitative standard, students must also successfully complete 67 percent (will not round) of all credits in which they enroll.
+- To meet the quantitative standard, students must also successfully complete 67 percent of all credits in which they enroll.

 Developmental math courses (including DMS shell courses) and Developmental English courses (designated by course numbers below “100”) are included in the calculation of a student’s enrollment status.
 However, no more than 30 of these remedial course hours can be used to determine a student’s enrollment status for financial aid purposes.
 “Foundation” courses in math and English are NOT eligible for financial aid funding or inclusion in the determination of enrollment status because their content is below the post-secondary level.